thedep2/decider/README.md

 - [X] Terminal state
 - [X] apply Demeter's lay
 - [X] use JMolecule
+- [X] Add an aggregate version and command date to the command
 - [ ] Persist lists of events
 - [ ] Persist command in the event
 - [ ] add code coverage